jarrodmillman/rcsds/standard/git-intro.rst

 along with them (though you can obviously 'cheat' by using an empty or meaningless string: git only tries to facilitate best practices, it's not your nanny).

+While many people use the ``-m`` flag routinely, I would recommend configuring your editor and then using it to add your commit message.
+This has the advantage that while you are writing your commit message, you can see the list of files that you are committing.
+While this may seem inconsequential, I've found that this practice is helpful and doesn't slow me down.

 ``git log``: what has been committed so far
 -------------------------------------------